SinanGabel/Linux-commands/README.md

 # Find and replace
 # http://unix.stackexchange.com/questions/112023/how-can-i-replace-a-string-in-a-files
 # http://www.brunolinux.com/02-The_Terminal/Find_and%20Replace_with_Sed.html
-cat filename | sed  's/oldstring/newstring/g'  >  newfilename
+cat filename | sed  's/oldstring/newstring/g'  >  new_filename
-… >> filename
+cat filename | sed  's/oldstring/newstring/g'  >> current_filename
 echo ‘oldstring’ | sed ...

+# Even simpler: In-place using '-i' find and replace
+sed -i 's/oldstring/newstring/g' filename

 # Look for particular string in a group of files
 # ... this finds all cases of the string “echo” in the .php files in all folders from “.”